 - LISTS – Always write a list of your weekly meals in advance, and be sure to buy everything you need for those meals in your weekly shop.

-- BATCH COOK – When you make dishes such as chilies, soups, casseroles, stews etc always make a big old batch then freeze in portions for a super fast dinner on another night.
+- BATCH COOK – When you make dishes such as chilies, soups, casseroles, vegetable curries, stews etc always make a big old batch then freeze in portions for a super fast dinner on another night.